Zwennsch/schaumburg-votes/README.md

     flask --app voting init-db

 - fill table 'user' inside voting.sql db in instance folder:
+    Keep in mind that when in production the instance folder is located in 'venv/var/voting-instance' instead of the regular instance folder of a flask app.
-    1. store a file students.csv in instance folder this will only be for temporarily use, you can delete this file after the data is stored in the database voting.sql in the instance folder the file contains 4 columns:
+    1. store a file students.csv in the instance folder.
+    This will only be for temporarily use, you can delete this file after the data is stored in the database voting.sql in the instance folder the file contains 4 columns:
         Klasse, Nachname, Vorname, LogIn
     2. from command-line in root folder use: